-Arizona’s over-the-counter (OTC), nonpermit-tag archery deer hunting opportunity will continue for the 2022-2023 hunts, but harvest limits have been set by unit and by species.
+Arizona’s over-the-counter (OTC), nonpermit-tag archery deer hunting opportunity now has harvest limits that have been set by unit and by species.
 The changes will enable AZGFD to better track hunter harvest and participation.

 This approach is in accordance with hunt guidelines approved April 1, 2022, by the Arizona Game and Fish Commission.
 Harvest limits were set at 20 percent of the estimated harvest for a unit and species.
 Failure to report a harvest, as well as hunting in a closed unit, will be strictly enforced.